 Easy as a, b, c, d, and e!

 Okeh now, enough of the age obsession!

-Try to forget that Facebook knows our real ages (if you entered the correct ones, that is, and you happen to be an age-conscious person).
-Focusing on the fact might help that Facebook uses this data to bring you the best matching products and services that could be useful to you.
+Try to forget that Facebook knows our real ages (if you entered the correct ones, that is, and you happen to be age-conscious).

 The data in Facebook audience insights shows that there are more women on Facebook than men.

-As per the breakdown of age and gender for *everyone on Facebook*, the women account for 55% of Facebook profiles compared to men, who are just 45%.
+As per the breakdown of age and gender for *everyone on Facebook*, the women account for 55% of Facebook profiles than men, who are just 45%.

-Similarly, age-wise break down shows that except for the age ranges of 18-24 and 25-34, where men outnumber women with a slight difference, women have a far higher ratio for any of the age brackets.
+Similarly, the age-wise breakdown shows that except for the age ranges of 18-24 and 25-34, where men outnumber women with a slight difference, women have a far higher ratio for any age brackets.

-You can even split test your Ad by making two ad sets for both genders to find the better option for your product/service.
+You can even split test your Ad by making two ad sets for both genders if you are not very sure about the better option for your product/service.